What is the best way to format your PDF and have a PDF upload smooth process? Find answers to the most common PDF upload issues.

 Here’s how to format your PDF in InDesign to make sure you have a smooth publishing process in Flipsnack.
 Also, we created a preset to ensure that the PDF you’re creating is Flipsnack friendly.
 So, keep on reading for more information.

-Exporting from Adobe InDesign
+How to export from Adobe InDesign

 Often, users use Adobe InDesign to create PDFs and come to Flipsnack for upload and sharing.
 But sometimes, errors appear.
 Here’s what usually happens: